-The Deferred Capital Receipts Reserve holds the gains recognised on the disposal of non-current assets but for which cash settlement has yet to take place.
+The Deferred Capital Receipts Reserve holds the gains recognised on the disposal of noncurrent assets but for which cash settlement has yet to take place.
 Under statutory arrangements, the Council does not treat these gains as usable for financing new capital expenditure until they are backed by cash receipts.
 When the deferred cash settlement eventually takes place, amounts are transferred to the Capital Receipts Reserve.

-2022/23 2023/24
+2023/24 2024/25

 £'000 £'000

-1,174 Balance at 1 April 930
+930 Balance at 1 April 816

-(38) Transfer of deferred sale proceeds credited as part of the gain/loss on disposal to the Comprehensive Income and Expenditure Statement (19)
+(19) Transfer of deferred sale proceeds credited as part of the gain/loss on disposal to the Comprehensive Income and Expenditure Statement 17

-(206) Transfer to the Capital Receipts Reserve upon receipt of cash (95)
+(95) Transfer to the Capital Receipts Reserve upon receipt of cash (126)

-930 Balance at 31 March 816
+816 Balance at 31 March 707

 During 2020/21 the Council provided Catalyst Housing Limited with £196,488 to provide mortgages to purchase property from the private sector.
-No new loans were issued in 2023/24.
+No new loans were issued in 2024/25.
 These funds are secured by a charge against the property and will be repaid to the Council when the loan is redeemed with Catalyst Housing Limited.
-During 2023/24, 2 loans were repaid with drop in value varying between -1% and -3%.
-Due to continued decline in annual house prices during 2023/24 a decrease of 2% has been applied to outstanding loans, resulting in a decrease in value of £16,670 which has been debited as part of the loss on disposal to the CIES.
+During 2024/25, 3 loans were repaid with drop in value varying between -0.3% and -4%.
+Due to stable house price growth during 2024/25 an increase of 2.8%, in line with nationwide house price index for Outer Met has been applied to outstanding loans, resulting in an increase in value of £16,451 which has been credited as part of the gain on disposals to the CIES.